Wh1t3Rose/SkyrimSE-LaptopEdition/README.md

 8. Do NOT sort your Mods using LOOT or Mod Organizer!!!!
 I have presorted them!

-9. Do NOT sort your Mods using LOOT or Mod Organizer!!!!
-I have presorted them!
+9. In MO Select Skyrim Launcher in MO.
+Turn off "Snow Shaders" in the Skyrim Launcher Advanced Settings.
+Close the Launcher.

-10. Select the Diamond at the top or Click on the drop down and select SKSE and click Run.
+10. In MO Select the Diamond at the top or Click on the drop down and select SKSE and click Run.

 ## Known Issues